 - 6 slices low-moisture mozzarella cheese slices

-- 1 cup whole milk or milk or choice
+- 1 cup whole milk or milk of choice

-- 1 tsp kosher salt more or less to taste
+- 1 teaspoon kosher salt more or less to taste

-- 1/2 tsp black pepper more or less to taste
+- 1/2 teaspoon black pepper more or less to taste

 - 1/2 cup shredded parmesan cheese

-- In a large mixing bowl add softened cream cheese, spinach (be sure to drain really well) feta cheese, shredded mozzarella cheese, green onions, salt and pepper.
-Mix well until combined.
+- In a large mixing bowl, add softened cream cheese, spinach (be sure to drain really well) feta cheese, shredded mozzarella cheese, green onions, salt, and pepper.
+Mix well until well combined.

 - Slice bread into 1/2 inch slices.
-Spread about 2 tbsp of the cream cheese/spinach mixture on 6-8 slices.
-Top each one with a slice of mozzarella cheese.
+Spread about 2 Tablespoons of the cream cheese/spinach mixture on 6-8 slices.
+Top each piece of bread with a slice of mozzarella cheese.
 Top with a piece of bread to make a sandwich.
 Place sandwiches in a buttered 13x9 baking dish.

 - In a measuring cup whisk milk, and eggs until combined.
 Pour the egg mixture over the sandwiches.
 Sprinkle the parmesan cheese over the top of the sandwiches.
-Cover with aluminum foil and refrigerate for at least 2 hours or overnight.
+Cover with aluminum foil, and refrigerate for at least 2 hours or up to overnight.

 - Once ready to bake, let the baking dish sit out for 30 minutes to come to room temperature.
-Preheat oven to 375 degrees F. Bake for 20-25 minutes covered.
-Remove the cover and bake for an additional 5 minutes or until top is browned.
+Preheat oven to 375° F. Bake covered for 20-25 minutes.
+Remove the foil, and bake for an additional 5 minutes or until top is browned.